stefanspringer1/SwiftXML/README.md

 }
 ```

 As the content is first constructed and then inserted, there is no inifinite loop here.
-Note that in the result, the order of the content is just like defined inside the parentheses `{...}`, so in the example inide the resukting element there are first the “a” children and the “b” children.
+Note that in the result, the order of the content is just like defined inside the parentheses `{...}`, so in the example inside the resulting `element` there are first the “a” children and the “b” children.

 Wrap an element with another element: